-As part of the urgent need to respond to the COVID-19 pandemic, governments, health care providers and businesses have looked at the Artificial Intelligence (AI) applications to compensate for human workers' unavailability [11-13].
+As part of the urgent need to respond to the COVID-19 pandemic, governments, health care providers and businesses have looked at the artificial intelligence (AI) applications to compensate for human workers' unavailability [11]-[13].
 Human element meanings of people will begin to alter consumer desires and see emerging technology as helping them to protect their health and enhance their well-being.
-These positive events show Automation Developments in a new light on the medical sector as helping assistants rather than intimidating overlords.
+These positive events show automation developments in a new light on the medical sector as helping assistants rather than intimidating overlords.

-(2) Increasing familiarity of Automation Technologies
+b) Increasing familiarity of automation technologies

 By removing repetitive manual labor from these research practices, physicians, and health specialists could fully-concentrate on patient care and critical medical decisions.
-Creating and introducing new technology to speed up research and to report results rapidly, while at the same time protecting patients' privacy [14-15].
+Creating and introducing new technology to speed up research and to report results rapidly, while at the same time protecting patients' privacy [14], [15].
 This illustrates the familiarity and change to automation technology in the battle against COVID-19.

 2.1.2.
-Scenario 2: Selection of Effects in Accordance to Manual Swab Test Policy and Automated Swab Procedure
+Scenario 2: Selection of Effects in accordance to manual swab test policy and automated swab procedure

 Without good policies and standardized processes, it will be difficult to direct research and innovation programs.
 However, policies and procedures must be adopted and enforced in order to have the desired result.
+The policies released by WHO are intended for healthcare providers who are collecting specimens subject to testing for COVID-19 [16].
+Automated swab test retains the same gentle touch and precision as healthcare specialists who perform very delicate procedures, said Dr. Luke Tay, one of the project's team members [17].